 In this context, ‘functional’ means it has benefits for other activities and every day life.

 This makes sense.
 If you’re firing a lot of muscles hard, you’re going to be using a lot of energy and a lot of oxygen.
 You’ll find the oxygen debt with full body exercises is large.
 You’re going to need to be able to cope with the energy demand, the demand for oxygen, and the need to get rid of carbon dioxide.

 It helps if you’re fit.
 By that I mean you need to have an efficient gas exchange in the lungs, a strong heart, and a vascular system that can rush blood around your body to carry gases and sugars to where they should go.
 This may surprise you, but the best way to strengthen the cardiovascular system and lungs is through regular cardio.
 For heart and vascular health, steady cardio is better because it allows for a full heart-full of blood and requires the heart’s full force to empty.

 Be sure to include a variety of exercise modalities for optimum fitness and lifting ability.

 They’re going to heat you up

-Full body exercises are going to make you pant and make you sweat.
+Full-body exercises are going to make you pant and make you sweat.
 You’ll sweat because your body is generating a lot of heat.
-And not only will you get hot during the workout, you’ll stay warm for quite a while afterwards, depending on how acclimatised you are to doing the exercises.
+And not only will you get hot during the workout, but you’ll also stay warm for quite a while afterward, depending on how acclimatized you are to doing the exercises.

 Why do you stay warm?
 Because your nervous system will be fatigued and your muscles will have had a strong stimulus for adaptation.
 Recovery and muscle growth require more energy to be expended than normal.
 A little more energy means a little more heat.